guardian/gateway/docs/okta/signout.md

 https://developer.okta.com/docs/reference/api/users/#clear-user-sessions

-This endpoint requires the okta `userId`, which we get from the okta sessions api using the current okta session id cookie `sid`
+This endpoint requires the okta `userId`, which we get from the okta sessions api using the current okta session id cookie `idx`

 We then use this user id to clear all Okta sessions for that user.

-In the sceario where the okta call to remove the fails (and we have a orphaned session), we delete the sid cookie anyway and we plan to allow the users to see their active sessions in manage my account section of the site where they can remove them manually.
+In the scenario where the okta call to remove the session fails (and we have a orphaned session), we delete the `idx` cookie anyway, and we plan in the future to allow the users to see their active sessions in manage my account section of the site where they can remove them manually.

 If there is no existing session then we'll render the sign in page.

-During the dual running of the system we also need to clear the Identity session too.
-We can use this access token or the SC_GU_U cookie to call Identity API (TBD which option) to do this.
+During the dual running of the system we also need to clear the Identity session too, we do this by calling the `/unauth` endpoint on the Identity API, which will clear the IDAPI session using the`SC_GU_U` cookie.

+We then set the `GU_SO` which identifies that the user has signed out recently.

 ### User has existing session